Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can I freeze these homemade brownies?

-You can freeze these soft brownies that are loaded with candy.
-They should keep in the freezer for up to two months.
 Make sure to wrap them in at least two layers of plastic wrap to protect the candy bars from freezer burn.

 Can I use different chocolate bars for this candy bar chocolate brownies recipe?

-This easy brownies recipe is very flexible, and you can top them with any combination of your favorite chocolate, including Reese’s peanut butter cups, Almond Joy, or other favorites.
+This easy brownie recipe is very flexible, and you can top them with any combination of your favorite chocolate, including Reese’s peanut butter cups, Almond Joy, or other favorites.
 Just pick your favorite candy bar and have fun!

 Can I use boxed brownie mix instead of homemade?